um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 {{< highlight bash >}}
 # must be in /home/your_user/projects/def-your_project/your_user/pythonai
 sbatch trainingjob.sh
+# the above may need --account= if you have more than one PI
 {{< /highlight >}}

 The trainingjob.sh script looks as follows: